NDH001/Journing/README.md

 **4. View and make comments on attractions or topics**
 ![comments](project_imgs/comments.png)

 **5. Mark attractions/restaurants/shops**
 ![mark](project_imgs/mark.png)

 **6. Customize personal travel plan with the pre-marked collections**
 ![journal](project_imgs/journal.png)

 #### Responsive mobile design

-Although the project was built with desktop users as the main audience, however, most of the features can also be access through mobile phones with proper responsive design.
-Tested with IPhone Xr and Oppo R17 , this does **not** guarantee proper styling on all mobile devices.
+While the project was primarily tailored for desktop users, it's noteworthy that a significant portion of its features is also accessible through mobile phones, thanks to the implementation of a responsive design.
+It's important to mention that rigorous testing has been conducted on devices such as the iPhone XR and Oppo R17.
+Nevertheless, it's essential to acknowledge that this testing does **not** ensure flawless styling across the entire spectrum of mobile devices.
 <br>
 <img src='project_imgs/m_cities.jpeg' style='width:22%;display:inline;'>
 <img src='project_imgs/m_collection.jpeg' style='width:22%;display:inline;'>